-Non Residential Building Services Under SAC Code 995415
+Non Residential Building Under SAC Code 995415

 Non residential building construction services cover the main civil work for schools, colleges, hospitals, religious places, courts, museums and similar public or institutional buildings.
 Contractors handle planning, structure, walls, floors and roofs so that the building is ready for regular public use.
 Under GST, this work is classified under SAC 995415.
 The SAC code and its GST rate decide how much GST should be charged and how the value should be shown in GST returns.